Enzoic/forgerock/README.md

  ## Configuring Enzoic-Sync Auth Tree

+The Enzoic Sync Auth Tree will check if the password is compromised using the Enzoic API.
+This tree then waits for a response from Enzoic before proceeding.
+If the password is compromised, the user will not able to login.

 Configuration of Enzoic-Sync Auth Tree depicted below:

 ![Enzoic_updatedTree](https://user-images.githubusercontent.com/20396535/57918407-5a8ac100-78b4-11e9-8e33-1f7bb0dd4e81.PNG)

  ## Configuring Enzoic-Async Auth Tree

+The Enzoic Async Auth Tree will check password is compromised using Enzoic API and proceeds with login without waiting for response.
+If the password is compromised then the user attribute is updated to True.
+If not, the user attribute is updated to False.
+The customer can check this attribute in future AuthN or AuthZ flows.

 Configuration of Enzoic-Async Auth Tree depicted below: